Nick’s Pension – Traditional and mid-priced option that’s oh-so-convenient yet oh-so-serene.

 - Website: nickspensionbali.com

-- Pool: Unexceptional, but a reasonable size.
+- Pool: Reasonable size.
 Enhanced by the location alongside rice fields.

 - Spa & Fitness Center: Not expected or provided.